huntabyte/bits-ui/sites/docs/content/components/select.md

 ## Managing Open State

-The `open` state represents whether or not the select menu is open.
+The `open` state represents whether or not the select content is open.
 Bits UI provides flexible options for controlling and synchronizing the Select's open state.

 ### Two-Way Binding